Construction Cost Estimation: Key Ideas, Types, and Practical Aspects

 Squaring

-At the squaring stage, the surveyor multiplies the component’s dimensions into the square area of the property, then multiplies the result by the number of times the specific work happens during the project.
+At the squaring stage, the surveyor multiplies the component’s dimensions by the square area of the property, then multiplies the result by the number of times the specific work happens during the project.

 Abstracting